postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ## Find and replace

-You can search your Postman workspace by clicking __Find and Replace__ at the bottom-left of Postman—or using the keyboard shortcuts `Command + SHIFT + F` / `Control + SHIFT + F`.
+You can search your Postman workspace by clicking __Find and Replace__ at the bottom-left of Postman application—or using the keyboard shortcuts `Command + SHIFT + F` / `Control + SHIFT + F`.

 Enter your search string and optionally choose which entities to return, entering replacement text if necessary.

 ![Find and replace](https://assets.postman.com/postman-docs/find-and-replace-tab-v8.jpg)

 Postman will search tabs, collections, and variables.
 You can click directly from the search results to open an entity.
+Please note: This option is currently present only on Postman application.

 ## History